Pay Stub Requirements by State (All 50 States, 2026)

 - Back pay and damages to affected employees, especially where underpayment is discovered

 Even in states with no pay stub requirement, failing to maintain proper payroll records can trigger FLSA violations and IRS penalties.
 Accurate records are non-negotiable regardless of state law.
+Because state requirements and penalty amounts change over time, employers should re-verify their obligations at least once a year.

 FAQs